Experience a Creative Wellness Retreat

-Olive groves and fruit trees surround the house and sprawling yard, where there is a large aia, a flat open space once used for beating grain but now space for open-air dinners.
 Outside the arched doors that run the length of the front of the house are pots of geraniums.
 Lemons line the terrace wall, lavender and roses are spotted about, and sweet smelling jasmine climbs the walls.
-Since 1972, the owners have lovingly cared for this house and continue to make olive oil from its bountiful grove.
+Seasonally the owners produce amazing jams with local fruits (blackberries, figs or cherries) and with a little luck, find good mushrooms and truffles, used prepare delicious sauces.
+The owners have lovingly cared for this house and continue to make olive oil from its bountiful grove.

 Meals + Wine Tasting + Cooking Class